Computer model locks in Buccaneers vs. Bills picks, score prediction, SGP for NFL Week 11

 One of the biggest games of Week 11 of the NFL season has Josh Allen and the Buffalo Bills hosting Baker Mayfield and the Tampa Bay Buccaneers.
 Both teams hold playoff spots and are coming off losses, with Buffalo falling at Miami and Tampa losing to New England last week.
 Now, each side will look to get back in the win column and improve their playoff standing in Week 11.

 Kickoff from Highmark Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Bills are 5.5-point favorites in the latest Bills vs. Buccaneers odds at SportsLine, and the over/under for total points scored is 46.5.
+The Bills are six-point favorites in the latest Bills vs. Buccaneers odds at SportsLine, and the over/under for total points scored is 46.5.
+Buffalo is a -287 money line favorite (risk $287 to win $100), while Tampa Bay is a +230 underdog.
 Before making any Buccaneers vs. Bills picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Buccaneers vs. Bills at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: